janvimadhani/janvimadhani.github.io/_posts/2022-01-31-simulation.md

 ![A movie of the formation of the large scale structure, the cosmic web, as gas cools and collapses into filaments over cosmic time](./assets/img/cosmicweb.gif)
-*A movie of the formation of the large scale structure, the cosmic web, as gas cools and collapses into filaments over cosmic time*
+*A movie of the formation of the large scale structure, the cosmic web, as gas cools and collapses into filaments over cosmic time in New Horizon*